 Special Calendar Dates

-However, the world has many date order formats that are used to write down the numerical form of calendar dates that can cause confusion when used in international correspondence, especially when the year is abbreviated into its final two digits.
-Some of the common formats are:
+People around the world use different date order formats to write down the numerical form of calendar dates.
+Some of these common formats are:

 - Month/Day/Year - MM/DD/YYYY - Mostly used in North America.

 - Day/Month/Year - DD/MM/YYYY - Mostly used in the European languages.

 - Year/Month/Day - YYYY/MM/DD - Mostly used in the Chinese language.

 In addition to having different date formats, people in many countries also write the digits in the date differently.
 For example, it is very common in many places to write only the last two digits of the year – 14 instead of 2014.
 Other such different ways of writing the digits for a date include:

 Sequential dates occur when the digits on the date are in an increasing or decreasing sequence.

 Sequential dates depend on the format used to write the date - a date can only be sequential if only the last two digits of the year (YY) are used and tend to happen in the early part of a century.
 For example, if you write your date in the MM/DD/YY format, the last sequential date of the century for you is December 13, 2014 or 12/13/14.
 The next such alignment of digits in a date will happen 89 years later on January 2, 2103 or 01/02/03.
 Those of you who write their dates in the DD/MM/YY format, the last such sequential date for the century occurred on December 11, 2013 or 11/12/13.